dashpay/docs/masternodes/dip3-upgrade.rst

 **These keys are NOT stored by the wallet and must be kept secure, similar to the value provided in the past by the** ``masternode genkey`` **command.** The public key will be used in following steps.
-The secret key must be entered in the ``dash.conf`` file on the masternode.
-This allows the masternode to watch the network for relevant Pro*Tx transactions, and will cause it to start serving as a masternode when the signed ProRegTx is broadcast by the owner (Step 5 below).
+The BLS secret key must be entered in the ``dash.conf`` file on the masternode.
+This allows the masternode to watch the blockchain for relevant Pro*Tx transactions, and will cause it to start serving as a masternode when the signed ProRegTx is broadcast by the owner (Step 5 below).
 Log in to your masternode using ssh or PuTTY and edit the configuration file on